MarcL/marclittlemore.com/src/posts/2022/01-january/2022-01-30-adding-eleventy-gravatars.md

 };
 ```

-Adding this shortcode allows us to add the shortcode into one of our Markdown files to render an image.
+Adding this shortcode into the Eleventy configuration file allows us to add it into one of our Markdown files to render an image.
+Here's an example of how we might use it in a blog post's markdown to render the Gravatar for an email address.

 {% codetitle "posts/example-markdown.md" %}